 Regan Smith, Swimming

 One-meet wonder or superstar in the making?
 Regan Smith will have that narrative on the line this summer as the 19-year-old looks to back up her scintillating performance at the 2019 World Swimming Championships, where she set world records in both the 100m and 200m backstroke.
-In addition to the two backstroke events, Smith is also building her case as one of Team USA’s best medal hopes in butterfly events and could feature on one or multiple relay teams.
+(She recently lost the 100m record, but still holds the top 200m time.)
+Smith made the Olympic team in two events (and two different strokes) — the 100m backstroke and 200m butterfly — but surprisingly missed the cut in the 200m back.
+She could potentially feature on a relay team in Tokyo as well.

 Ryan Murphy, Swimming